Wirtual (WIRTUAL) Self Reported Market Capitalization Achieves $100.23 Million

-Wirtual (WIRTUAL) traded 16.7% lower against the US dollar during the 24 hour period ending at 23:00 PM Eastern on December 21st.
-One Wirtual token can currently be purchased for about $0.0053 or 0.00000012 BTC on exchanges.
-Wirtual has a market capitalization of $100.23 million and approximately $622.38 worth of Wirtual was traded on exchanges in the last day.
-During the last week, Wirtual has traded down 14.5% against the US dollar.
+Wirtual (WIRTUAL) traded up 5.9% against the US dollar during the 1 day period ending at 17:00 PM E.T. on December 23rd.
+During the last week, Wirtual has traded 10.3% lower against the US dollar.
+Wirtual has a total market cap of $100.23 million and approximately $492.56 worth of Wirtual was traded on exchanges in the last 24 hours.
+One Wirtual token can now be bought for $0.0054 or 0.00000012 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.

-Wirtual’s genesis date was September 20th, 2021.
+Wirtual’s launch date was September 20th, 2021.
 Wirtual’s total supply is 1,000,000,000 tokens.
-Wirtual’s official message board is www.facebook.com/profile.php?id=undefined.
-The official website for Wirtual is wirtual.co.
 Wirtual’s official Twitter account is @wirtualapp and its Facebook page is accessible here.
+Wirtual’s official website is wirtual.co.
+The official message board for Wirtual is www.facebook.com/profile.php?id=undefined.

 [Telegram](https://t.me/wirtual%5Fcommunity)[Discord](https://discord.gg/ubxHPr65Jm)[Facebook](https://www.facebook.com/wirtualapp/)